Alvira-Parveen/Multi-Agent-AI/README.md

-# ⚙️ SupportFlow : Enterprise Multi-Agent Support Platform
+# ⚙️ SupportFlow : Enterprise Multi-Agent AI Customer Support Assistant Platform using RAG and LLMs

 An advanced, Multi-Agent Customer Support platform built to demonstrate how advanced Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) can revolutionize customer service.